Sitiveni Rabuka: Alleged role in 2000 mutiny

 Rabuka was also accused of instigating or supporting the mutiny that took place at Suva's Queen Elizabeth Barracks on 2 November 2000.
 In an interview with the Fiji Times on 12 November 2000, the Military Commander, Commodore Frank Bainimarama charged that while the revolt was in progress, Rabuka had visited the barracks with his army uniform in the car, ready to take over command of the army.
 He also allegedly started issuing orders to soldiers.
 "Rabuka's words to one of my colonels at the height of the shootings raised my suspicions," Bainimarama said.
 "He said the Colonel should listen to his instructions.
 He also criticised my leadership."
 Bainimarama accused Rabuka of leading soldiers astray by using "confusing" and "deceiving" words.

-Bainimarama also accused Rabuka of having "politicised" the Counter Revolutionary Warfare (CRW) unit, which he had founded as a bodyguard in 1987, to favour both the mutiny and the earlier takeover of parliament in May.
+Bainimarama also accused Rabuka of having "politicised" the Counter Revolutionary Warfare (CRW) unit, which he (Rabuka) had founded as a bodyguard in 1987, to favour both the mutiny and the earlier takeover of parliament in May.
 Members of the CRW were involved in both the May coup and the November mutiny.

 Bainimarama's version was supported by Lieutenant Colonel Viliame Seruvakula, who led the counteroffensive to put down the mutiny.
 On 13 November 2000, he said that rebels interrogated by the military had implicated Rabuka.
 He accused Rabuka of trying to take civilians into the barracks to act as human shields for the mutineers, and stated that Rabuka's intention was to "claim military leadership and ultimately overthrow the Government of the day."

 Rabuka, a retired officer, denied supporting the mutiny, but refused to comment on an accusation from Bainimarama that he had called a meeting of senior officers loyal to him to depose Bainimarama.